CarlosBqz/DataMining/U2_Evaluation.md

     #filtro1
     filtro <- (mydata$Genre == "action") | (mydata$Genre == "adventure") | (mydata$Genre == "animation") | (mydata$Genre == "comedy") | (mydata$Genre == "drama")

+We created our second filter that will be on the name of the studios that make movies.

+    #filtro2
+    filtro2 <- mydata$Studio %in% c("Buena Vista Studios", "WB", "Fox", "Universal", "Sony", "Paramount Studios")
+    filtro
+    filtro2

+ After having created the second filter, we generate a second data frame taking as a starting point the filters 1 and 2.

+    mydata2 <- mydata[filtro & filtro2,]
+    mydata2

+### We generate the graphic where:

+We use mydata2 where the data is already filtered.

+As the graph you are looking for has in the "X" axis to Genre and in "Y" to Gross in US, we declare the x and y axes with those values.